 - The dissertation fellowship year can take place in the fourth or fifth year, following completion of all coursework, lessons, and examinations.
 This is an "unencumbered" year, with no teaching obligations.
 Especially if taken in the fifth and final year of program support, it is strongly recommended that the student prepare to defend the dissertation around the conclusion of this academic year.

 - The Music Department office and most faculty offices are on the sixth floor of Dodge Hall at Columbia's Morningside Campus.

 - The Music Library is on the seventh floor of Dodge.

 - The Computer Music Center is on the third floor of Prentis Hall, on 125th Street just west of Broadway.
 A smaller CMC facility is on the eighth floor of Dodge.

-- To visit the Music Department, take the #1 subway to 116th & Broadway.
+- To visit the Music Department, take the #1 subway to 116th Street & Broadway Avenue.
 Dodge Hall is to the left of Columbia's main gate.
 Enter the campus, take the steps twice up to the left, and enter Dodge from the north side.
 Take the elevator to the sixth floor.